 Have you heard of gardening with straw bales?
 I’ll share with you why I’m trying it, and how to set it up in your garden.

-Every year I grow a garden and I look forward to it every year.
-Over the last several we have noticed a huge decline in our produce and what does well.
+Every season I grow a garden and I look forward to it every year.
+With each subsequent growing season we have noticed a huge decline in our produce and what does well.

-We have amended our soil, we rotate our plants, and do all of the things that we should, yet our yield continues to decline more and more.
+We have amended our soil, rotated our plants, and done all of the things that we should, yet our yield continues to decline more and more.

 This year we are trying straw bale gardening.